This post contains a collaborative portion.

 1. Spark: How Exercise Will Improve the Performance of your Brain – by John J. Ratey and Eric Hagerman

 As the title suggests, this book is about exercise and how it can improve the performance of your brain.
-It is full of scientific studies and convincing evidence of how exercise can be helpful for preventing or dealing with stress, anxiety, depression, attention deficit, addiction, hormonal changes and ageing.
 Everyone knows that exercise is good for you, but this book goes into detail about just how it works and how significant the benefits are.

 Even though I read this book over 2 years ago, I still think about it.
 I can’t precisely remember all the details now, but I know it really made an impression on me at the time and convinced me of the huge benefits exercise could have on my mental health and performance.
 That has stuck with me and it still motivates me to exercise.